-Trevarrow, Inc. recognized our local designers who enter the contest with a dinner event in March for our Ohio designers and April for our Michigan designers.
-Below are our top 2 ranking designers for both Michigan and Ohio.
+For the 2015-2016 Kitchen Design Contest, Trevarrow, Inc. recognized our local contestants with dinner events in both our Cleveland and Michigan markets and recognized our top two winners in each.
+Below are our top 2 ranking designers for Michigan and Ohio.

 Congratulations to Wendy Berry of W Design in Chagrin Falls, OH for her first place ranking for northern Ohio designers in the Sub-Zero Wolf Kitchen Design contest.
 Wendy’s “Port Royal Living” design goal was to open up the compartmentalized floor plan to make the space feel light and airy.
 The homeowner’s yearned for a kitchen design that was casually elegant, yet durable, functional and family-friendly.
 Sub-Zero and Wolf appliances were chosen to make the space feel more casual, but still sophisticated.
 The integrated Sub-Zero refrigerator with panel doors, allows for a seamless design without any interruptions. wdesign.com